punyagit/teamwork/README.md

  ### Contributing
+ * feel free to add any suggestion/ steps
  * run npm install to install dependencies to your local machine
  * npm test to see what test are failinng and just implement if required.